GeoSn0w/Yalu-Jailbreak-iOS-10.2/IPA Build/Special/readme.md

 *****************************************
 WARNING!
 This IPA contains a FIX for DPKG_LOCKED issue that might appear due to bad stashing or device resetting - please don't use as your main Jailbreak tool.
-Use You Dark instead: https://github.com/GeoSn0w/Yalu-Jailbreak-iOS-10.2/tree/master/IPA%20Build
+Use Yalu Dark instead: https://github.com/GeoSn0w/Yalu-Jailbreak-iOS-10.2/tree/master/IPA%20Build

 *****************************************